-Rather than store information as 0s or 1s as conventional computers do, a quantum computer uses qubits – which can be a 1 or a 0 or both at the same time.
-This “quantum superposition”, along with the quantum effects of entanglement and quantum tunnelling, enable quantum computers to consider and manipulate all combinations of bits simultaneously, making quantum computation powerful and fast.
+Rather than store information using bits represented by 0s or 1s as conventional digital computers do, quantum computers use quantum bits, or qubits, to encode information as 0s, 1s, or both at the same time.
+This superposition of states—along with the other quantum mechanical phenomena of entanglement and tunneling—enables quantum computers to manipulate enormous combinations of states at once.

 How D-Wave Systems Work

 In nature, physical systems tend to evolve toward their lowest energy state: objects slide down hills, hot things cool down, and so on.
 This behavior also applies to quantum systems.
 To imagine this, think of a traveler looking for the best solution by finding the lowest valley in the energy landscape that represents the problem.

 Classical algorithms seek the lowest valley by placing the traveler at some point in a landscape and allowing that traveler to move based on local variations of the landscape.
 While it is generally most efficient to move downhill and avoid climbing hills that are too high, such classical algorithms are prone to leading the traveler into nearby valleys that may not be the global minimum.
 Numerous trials are typically required, with many travelers beginning their journeys from different points.

 In contrast, quantum annealing begins with the traveler simultaneously occupying many coordinates thanks to the quantum phenomenon of superposition.
 The probability of being at any given coordinate smoothly evolves as annealing progresses, with the probability increasing if a coordinate is deep in a valley.
 Quantum tunneling allows the traveler to pass through hills—rather than climbing them—reducing the chance of becoming trapped in valleys that are not the global minimum.
 Quantum entanglement further improves the outcome by allowing the traveler to discover correlations between the coordinates that lead to deep valleys.